deepfence/golang_deepfence_sdk/client/docs/DiagnosisGetDiagnosticLogsResponse.md

 `func (o *DiagnosisGetDiagnosticLogsResponse) UnsetAgentLogs()`

 UnsetAgentLogs ensures that no value is present for AgentLogs, not even an explicit nil
+### GetCloudScannerLogs

+`func (o *DiagnosisGetDiagnosticLogsResponse) GetCloudScannerLogs() []DiagnosisDiagnosticLogsLink`

+GetCloudScannerLogs returns the CloudScannerLogs field if non-nil, zero value otherwise.

+### GetCloudScannerLogsOk

+`func (o *DiagnosisGetDiagnosticLogsResponse) GetCloudScannerLogsOk() (*[]DiagnosisDiagnosticLogsLink, bool)`

+GetCloudScannerLogsOk returns a tuple with the CloudScannerLogs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudScannerLogs

+`func (o *DiagnosisGetDiagnosticLogsResponse) SetCloudScannerLogs(v []DiagnosisDiagnosticLogsLink)`

+SetCloudScannerLogs sets CloudScannerLogs field to given value.

+### HasCloudScannerLogs

+`func (o *DiagnosisGetDiagnosticLogsResponse) HasCloudScannerLogs() bool`

+HasCloudScannerLogs returns a boolean if a field has been set.

+### SetCloudScannerLogsNil

+`func (o *DiagnosisGetDiagnosticLogsResponse) SetCloudScannerLogsNil(b bool)`

+ SetCloudScannerLogsNil sets the value for CloudScannerLogs to be an explicit nil

+### UnsetCloudScannerLogs
+`func (o *DiagnosisGetDiagnosticLogsResponse) UnsetCloudScannerLogs()`

+UnsetCloudScannerLogs ensures that no value is present for CloudScannerLogs, not even an explicit nil
 ### GetConsoleLogs

 `func (o *DiagnosisGetDiagnosticLogsResponse) GetConsoleLogs() []DiagnosisDiagnosticLogsLink`